 Milestone applications made at the senescence, spring rosette, and bolting stages resulted in significantly lower meadow hawkweed biomass compared to untreated plots.
 Treatments applied to spring rosette stage resulted in greater perennial grass biomass than untreated plots (Figure 2).

-Results of these field trials are similar to previous studies with Milestone and indicate that herbicide application timing is critical for controlling exotic hawkweeds.
+Results of these field trials are similar to previous studies with Milestone and indicate that herbicide application timing is critical for controlling exotic hawkweeds (BOX 2).
 Milestone at either 5 or 7 fl oz/A should be applied in the spring to hawkweed at the rosette growth stage to early flower growth stage to maximize exotic hawkweed control and increase desirable grass production.